Patent Citations Reexamined

-Many studies of innovation rely on patent citations to measure intellectual lineage and impact.
-In this article, we use a vector space model of patent similarity and new data from the USPTO to show that the nature of patent citations has changed dramatically in recent years.
-Today, far more citations are created per patent, and the mean technological similarity between citing and cited patents has fallen.
-We link these developments to changes in the data generating process for patent citations.
-We also demonstrate that data limitations have generated overstated results in several important articles using patent citations.
+Many studies rely on patent citations to measure intellectual heritage and impact.
+In this article, we use a vector space model of patent similarity, and new data from the USPTO, to show that the nature of patent citations has changed dramatically in recent years.
+Today, a small minority of patent applications are generating a large majority of patent citations, and the mean technological similarity between citing and cited patents has fallen dramatically.
+We replicate several well-known studies in industrial organization and innovation economics and demonstrate how overly generalized assumptions about the nature of patent citations have misled the field.

 Keywords: patents, citations, innovation economics, USPTO, examiner, applicant, rejections